 As I stepped back through those doorways and re-experienced the associated mindset, I came to realise that at such times the “real” world, its trappings and inhabitants fade away from view, leaving only this “otherly” world.

-Reflecting that, through many iterations Afterhours increasingly became nearer to a film in character, one told via still frames rather than as a continuous flickering of light; it became a fictional Soho noir or film on paper – a photo-roman of a world lost in its and my own thoughts and dreams.
+Reflecting that, through many iterations the photographs I took became nearer to a film in character, one told via still frames rather than as a continuous flickering of light; it became a fictional Soho noir or film on paper – a photo-roman of a world lost in its and my own thoughts and dreams.